HaikuTeam/animator/QA.md

 When I play the timeline, it plays back on stage at a reasonable speed I can play an animation with only keyframe 0 and it works I can play an animation with only keyframe 0 and 1 and it doesn't crash

-Artboard

-I can click the artboard name to select the artboard
-I can resize the artboard by clicking the name and scaling it When I scale the artboard, the centerpoint is adjusted Code reloading is not triggered when the artboard is resized Even if frame>0, artboard resizes only affect frame 0 I can resize the artboard at any frame greater than 0, and its transform box is synced with the white box Elements are semi-transparent outside artboard box Element transform controls are not transparent when outside the artboard box

 Cut/Copy/Paste (Inputs)